TeenNick: Programming history

-In the first few years following its launch in 2009, TeenNick had somewhat lightened programming content standards than the other Nickelodeon channels.
+In the early years following its launch, TeenNick had somewhat lightened programming content standards than the other Nickelodeon channels.
 In addition to reruns of the TEENick block's tween-targeted shows, the TeenNick channel acquired several foreign shows with more mature content (such as profanity or suggestive dialogue), like Open Heart and Degrassi.
-Following Degrassis cancelation in summer 2015, the channel had removed most of the other programming to almost exclusively air reruns of Nickelodeon's original series.
+Following Degrassis cancellation in summer 2015, the channel had removed most of the other programming to almost exclusively air reruns of Nickelodeon's original series.
 By 2019, TeenNick de facto shared the same content standards as other Nickelodeon networks.
 This year also marked another rebranding, which saw the network billed as "Viacom's tween-oriented cable network" instead of a network for teenagers.

 Many programs that had aired on TEENick, and several programs that had aired on The N, were carried over to TeenNick.
 These were mixed with some syndicated shows from other networks.
 On April 20, 2011, TeenNick announced that it had acquired the rights to air Buffy the Vampire Slayer starting in May, though this was short-lived and it returned to FX (and later Pivot) within a matter of months.

 TeenNick produced few original shows.
 The first original series produced under the TeenNick name, the half-hour teen drama Gigantic, ran from October 2010 to April 22, 2011.
-The last original program exclusive to TeenNick, the music video countdown show TeenNick Top 10, was cancelled in 2018, commiserate with Viacom's "six prime networks" strategy introduced the previous year effectively cutting out all but Nickelodeon and Nick Jr. from airing original children's series on their network spaces.
+The last original program exclusive to TeenNick, the music video countdown show TeenNick Top 10, was cancelled in 2018, commensurate with Viacom's "six prime networks" strategy introduced the previous year effectively cutting out all but Nickelodeon and Nick Jr. from airing original children's series on their network spaces.
 First-run episodes of series airing on TeenNick since then have been primarily unaired episodes of Nickelodeon series that were canceled due to low ratings on the flagship channel, such as Hollywood Heights, House of Anubis, Bucket & Skinner's Epic Adventures, and Star Falls.
 Also, Alien Dawn, and foreign shows from international Nickelodeon networks which receive a minimum US run to fulfill contracts, such as Life with Boys, Dance Academy, H_{2}O: Just Add Water, and Alien Surf Girls.
 As TeenNick has a high definition feed with very limited distribution, and is nearly exclusive to higher-cost digital cable tiers, ratings for those shows traditionally have a drastic fall with a move to TeenNick, alongside the network producing few promotions referring the transplanted programming.

-On July 15, 2019, the network began to broadcast in primetime a mixture of content from MTV, including reruns of Teen Wolf and My Super Sweet 16, and series which originated as YouTube Originals from AwesomenessTV (a company founded by Nickelodeon president Brian Robbins and frequent co-collaborator Joe Davola).
+On July 15, 2019, the network began programming its primetime lineup with a mix of content from MTV, including reruns of Teen Wolf and My Super Sweet 16, and series which originated as YouTube Originals from AwesomenessTV (a company founded by Nickelodeon president Brian Robbins and frequent co-collaborator Joe Davola).
 Season three of Hunter Street (which airs on weeknights over a month), initially meant for Nickelodeon, began to air on the channel on July 29, 2019.
 By December 2019, regular Nickelodeon repeats had returned to the primetime lineup.